Top 3 Challenges for Today’s Network Engineer? Performance, Performance, Performance by Team AppNeta September 12, 2016

 - Network performance management

-Practically everyone who uses information technology, let alone IT professionals, is aware that information security is a battle without end.
-Some specific security threats that are on the rise include malware targeting smartphones and tablets, the “consumerization” of enterprise applications on personal devices, and the need for security to evolve in line with private cloud and virtual desktop infrastructure.
+Practically everyone who uses information technology, not just IT professionals, is aware that information security is a battle without end.
+Some specific security threats that are on the rise include widespread DNS attacks, route hijacking, malware targeting smartphones and tablets, the consumerization of enterprise applications on personal devices, and the need for security to evolve in line with private cloud and virtual desktop infrastructure.

-More systems, more endpoints and more access over the network means not only more security challenges, but also an intensifying need to monitor the increased traffic and ensure acceptable performance.
+More systems, more endpoints and more access over the network mean not only more security challenges, but also an intensifying need to monitor the increased traffic and ensure acceptable performance over a more complex delivery path.

 Monitoring and managing network traffic is a top concern in any IT department.
+Having a clear view of the network over time is crucial to limiting ticket volume and increasing MTTR.
 This is especially the case as monitoring efforts are ubiquitously leveraged as a way to help meet network security and performance goals.
 However, monitoring and troubleshooting efforts are often hampered by a lack of effective tools and integrated reporting and alerting capabilities.
 Many network practitioners are likewise challenged by the need to capture, store and analyze vast amounts of monitoring data involving increasingly diverse types of IP-based traffic, from video streaming to SaaS applications.
+Additionally, with better network connections globally, employees are able to work from more disparate locations.
+That makes identifying end-user issues even harder.

-In short, as more and more organizations leverage various monitoring options to support more users and more services more efficiently, many of the challenges that arise result from a need to cope with increasing—and increasingly diverse—network traffic.
+In short, as more and more organizations leverage various monitoring options to support more users, more locations and more web-based services more efficiently, many of the challenges that arise result from a need to cope with this increasing—and varied—network traffic.

 Managing network performance may be the network engineer’s ultimate challenge.
 The ever-growing diversity and volume of IP-based services that today’s organizations increasingly rely on all in turn depend on adequate network performance.
 When bandwidth, jitter, packet loss or latency drops even slightly below tolerance thresholds, services quickly collapse.
-The more traffic the network carries—and the greater the number of hops between users and services—the higher the risk of poor network performance leading to application failure.
+The more traffic the network carries—and the greater the number of hops between users and services—the higher the risk of poor network performance leading to application slowdowns that reduce productivity.

 To ensure that users can do their jobs, network engineers must be able to:

-- Continuously monitor network performance metrics (jitter, packet loss, bandwidth, latency) in real-time across multiple, distributed sites
+- Continuously monitor network performance metrics (jitter, packet loss, bandwidth, latency and link capacity) in real-time across multiple, distributed sites

-- Troubleshoot VoIP, IP storage, virtual desktops and other IP-based applications
+- Troubleshoot VoIP, IP storage, virtual desktops and other SaaS-based applications

 - Understand what application instances are using what percentage of available bandwidth, and what IP addresses are associated with them